II. Court Jurisdiction/Who is eligible?

 Involving a child with the court is a serious matter, and the filing of an incorrigibility petition against a child should be done only as a last resort, and only when there are no other options available.
-Parents will be required to reimburse the court for attorney fees and foster care costs.
+Parents will be required to reimburse the court for attorney fees and services.

 B. Parents must document and submit evidence of the following efforts made to resolve the behavior problems through available private or public human services.
 The kinds of efforts which satisfy this court requirement are:

 - Substance abuse counseling/treatment as recommended by a professional evaluator.
-Child has refused or exhausted this service within the last twelve (6) months.
+Child has refused or exhausted this service within the last three (3) months.